mamoniot/project-cybersyn/README.md

 ### Priority

-Orders will be generated first for stations and depots which are receiving a higher priority signal than the others.
-If stations have the same priority, the least recently used request station will be prioritized, and the provide station closest to the request station will be prioritized.
+Orders will be generated first for stations, depots and fuel loaders which are receiving a higher priority signal than the others.
+If stations have the same priority, the least recently used requester station will be prioritized, and the provider station closest to the requester station will be prioritized.
 So in times of item shortage (front-pressure), round robin distribution will be used, and in times of item surplus (back-pressure), minimum travel distance distribution will be used.

+If a combinator set to station info mode receives a priority signal, for each item signal input to the combinator, items of that type will have its priority overridden in addition to its request threshold.
+This effectively allows you to choose one of two possible priorities for each item that a station processes.

 ### Train limits

 Works based off of the train limit set on the train stop in the same way it does in vanilla Factorio.
 Only a number of trains up to the train limit will be allowed to dispatch to the station by the central planner.
-Useful to reduce the need for train stackers and prevent deadlocks.
+Useful to reduce the need for train stackers and to prevent deadlocks.